Record low rates deliver competitive advantages to Australia's biggest banks: regulator

 "Given their different funding profiles, these trends may well impact smaller banks more forcefully than larger ones, reducing the ability of the former to apply competitive pressure to the latter," Byres said.

-Australia's central bank in June and July cut interest rates to a record low of 1% and financial futures show investors are pricing in two further cuts by mid-2020, which would put further pressure on banks' interest margins - the difference between interest paid and earned.
+Australia's central bank in June and July cut interest rates to a record low of 1% and financial futures show investors are pricing in two further cuts by mid-2020, which would put further pressure on banks' interest margins, or the difference between interest paid and earned.

-Australian bank earnings have already suffered by the central bank's move to cut the cash rate, as it gets harder to reduce already low deposit rates to offset the cheaper mortgages banks must offer borrowers.
+Australian bank earnings have suffered by the central bank's move to cut the cash rate, as it is now harder to further reduce already low deposit rates to offset the cheaper mortgages banks must offer borrowers.

-Smaller banks, however, would fare worse as they do not have the high capital levels of the four biggest - Commonwealth Bank of Australia, Westpac Banking Corp, National Australia Bank Ltd and Australia and New Zealand Banking Group Ltd - and therefore must pay higher rates for funds.
+Smaller banks, however, would fare worse from further expected cuts, as they do not have the high capital levels of the four biggest - Commonwealth Bank of Australia, Westpac Banking Corp, National Australia Bank Ltd and Australia and New Zealand Banking Group Ltd - and therefore must pay relatively higher rates for funds.

 Byres said the regulator was considering the long-term challenges this dynamic would pose on the banking system and to competition, which has been lacking in a sector where those four banks dominate 80% of the market.

-APRA needed "to think harder about the impact on business models and business lines of a very low interest rate environment persisting for a lengthy period of time," Byres said.
+APRA needed "to think harder about the impact on business models and business lines of a very low interest rate environment persisting for a lengthy period of time," he said.

+Suncorp Group, Australia's sixth-largest bank by market value and less than an eighth the size of CBA, the biggest, said APRA could help improve competition by lowering the capital requirements it imposes on smaller banks.

+"The best way of improving access and price of credit for Australian households, small businesses and farmers is through addressing the unequitable capital requirements applied to regional banks," Suncorp's Chief Executive Officer David Carter said.

 NO FALLOUT WITH NEW ZEALAND COUNTERPART